 The system for addressing the consequences of torture among applicants was not established in practice for years and there was a lack of clarity on who can get treatment and under which conditions, and who should provide such treatments.
 However in 2020, the Ordinance on health care standards for applicants for international protection and foreigners under temporary protection entered into force regulating, amongst other, also the scope of health care for vulnerable groups.
 This is discussed in detail in Health Care.

-Standard Operational Procedure in Cases of Sexual and Gender-Based Violence in the Reception Centres for Applicants of International Protection is in its final stage of development.
+Standard Operational Procedure in Cases of Sexual and Gender-Based Violence in the Reception Centres for Applicants of International Protection entered into force in 2021.

 Article 4(1)(14) LITP.